 Critics are quick to highlight the financial burden of divestment, especially when fossil fuel investments make up a significant share of a fund’s portfolio.
 There could be consequences to a fund’s ability to finance current pension incomes, for instance.
 This is why divestiture must be executed strategically, as the examples in Norway and the US show.

 Public investment funds are different from other investing institutions as they have a social function.
-Pressures to find the best investment returns have compromised this role.
+Pressure to find the best investment returns have compromised this role.